twbs/bootstrap/docs/getting-started/browsers-devices.md

 ---
 layout: docs
 title: Browsers and devices
-description: Learn which browsers and devices are supported by Bootstrap.
+description: Learn about the browsers and devices, from modern to told, that are supported by Bootstrap, including known quirks and bugs for each.
 group: getting-started
+toc: true
 ---

-Bootstrap supports a wide variety of modern browsers and devices, and some older ones.
-See which exact ones below, as well as detailed information on known quirks and bugs.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## Supported browsers